phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 highlights.
 If you must use something more custom, it will be your responsibility to

 1) Style and scale the highlight correctly.
-2) Reposition the highlight if the your focused Node moves.
+2) Reposition the highlight if there is a transformation to the focused Node.

 ## Pan and Zoom